 It is also recognized by UNESCO as it is a good example of a Calvary.
 This is a man-made landscape that symbolizes the various stages that led to Christ’s crucifixion.
 Many of these were built in Europe in the 17th century.

 About Kalwaria Zebrzydowska

-The Kalwaria Zebrzydowska architectural complex and pilgrimage park consists of 44 buildings within its protected area.
-It was built in the 17th century soon after the Counter Reformation during the late 16th century paved the way for the creation of Calvaries in the Catholic parts of Europe.
+The Kalwaria Zebrzydowska architectural complex and pilgrimage park consist of 44 buildings within its protected area.
+It was built in the 17th century soon after the Counter-Reformation during the late 16th century paved the way for the creation of Calvaries in the Catholic parts of Europe.
 The town itself is located in the town of Kalwaria Zebrzydowska; hence, the name of the park.
-Aside from being recognized as a UNESCO World Heritage Site, the pilgrimage park is also a national Historic Monument in Poland (added in 2000).
+Aside from being recognized as a UNESCO World Heritage Site, the pilgrimage park is also a National Historic Monument in Poland (added in 2000).

 As mentioned above, there are up to 44 buildings that make up the Kalwaria Zebrzydowska landscape complex and pilgrimage park.
 However, there are 4 of the most notable structures that form the foundation for this pilgrimage site:

 Basilica of St. Mary: This basilica was established for the Order of the Friars Minor.
 The design of the church is a work of Giovanni Maria Bernardoni following the model of a 1584 map of Jerusalem.